jonathanlurie/jonathanlurie/README.md

 ### Hi, I'm Jonathan and I like to code things.
 (it also happens to be my job)

-- 🔭 I’m currently working on building a brain atlas at [The Blue Brain Project](https://www.epfl.ch/research/domains/bluebrain/), [EPFL](https://www.epfl.ch/en/)
+- 🗺️ I’m currently a senior dev working graphics rendering of maps at [MapTiler](https://www.maptiler.com/), especially related to weather data
-- 🌱 I’m currently learning web stack thingies, compiler thingies, graph thingies and other thingies
+- 🌱 I’m currently learning more about weather science and data format
-- 💬 Ask me about brain atlas, scientific data formats, WebGL, signal processing
+- 💬 Ask me about scientific data processing and visualization on the web, shader, signal processing, web stuff and maps
 - 📫 How to reach me: [on Twitter](https://twitter.com/jonathanlurie)
-- 😄 Pronouns: he/him
+- 👨‍🌾 Pronouns: he/him
-- ⚡ Fun fact: I've lived on 23 places, 16 cities, 3 countries and I'm not even a cool digital nomad